jorgybearguy/Create-Direction-From-Intake-Zapier-OpenAI/README.md

 ## Result (representative run)

-* Client books → instantly receives intake link; completes it.
+* Client books → instantly receives intake link; completes it in their own time.
-* Stage 2 generates a structured brief and stores it on the row.
+* Stage 2 generates a structured brief and stores it in the google sheets row.
 * If > 60 minutes to start, email is scheduled for T-60m; otherwise it sends immediately.
-* A forced failure shows admin notified, actor received raw intake, and a Dead_Letter entry was created.
+* A forced failure results in: admin being notified, actor receiving the raw intake, and a Dead_Letter entry  being created.

 ---